Clark Europe GmbH Privacy Statement

 1. Right to Information

 According to Art.
 15 (1) GDPR you have the right to information about your personal data processed by us.
 Upon request, we will inform you as soon as possible and in writing whether and what personal data about you is stored with us.
-In particular, you can provide information on the processing purposes, the category of personal data, the categories of recipients to whom your data has been disclosed, the planned retention period, the right to rectification, deletion, limitation of processing or opposition, the existence of a right to complain, the source of your data, if it was not collected from us, as well as the existence of an automated decision-making including profiling and, if necessary, meaningful information about the details.
+In particular, you can provide information on the processing purposes, the category of personal data, the categories of recipients to whom your data has been disclosed, the planned retention period, the right to rectification, deletion, limitation of processing or opposition, the existence of a right to complain, the source of your data, if it was not collected from us, if necessary, meaningful information about the details.

 2. Right to Receive a Copy